TodePond/ScreenPond/README.md

 for my channel: [youtube.com/c/TodePond](https://youtube.com/c/TodePond)

 ## Try it out!
-You can try it at [screenpond.cool](https://screenpond.cool)
+You can try it at [screenpond.cool](https://screenpond.cool)<br>

-Currently, you can see different presets by pressing keys on your keyboard.
-All presets are listed in [this file](https://github.com/TodePond/ScreenPond/blob/main/source/preset.js).
+But it's not really ready yet :) I'm still building it

 ## Running
 To run locally...<br>